-A shot noise~\cite{BLANTER20001} arising from the discrete nature of the current carriers is also expected to be a key to studying this issue.
-Since the shot noise is proportional to both the effective charge and the average current, the Fano factor, which is defined by the noise-to-current ratio, is proved to be a powerful tool to probe the current carrier and has been used to detect the effective charge through a normal metal-superconductor junction~\cite{jehl2000detection,PhysRevLett.84.3398}.
-It has also been applied to determine the fractional charges in the fractional quantum Hall regime consists of a two-dimensional electron gas~\cite{de1998direct,PhysRevLett.79.2526} and the effective spin carried by a magnon in the spin Seebeck effect and spin pumping induced spin transport~\cite{PhysRevLett.120.037201}.
-The spin current noise has been measured at a ferromagnet-metal interface in an electric charge channel via the inverse spin Hall effect~\cite{PhysRevLett.111.066602}, while it is recently proposed that the Fano factor for tunneling in strongly correlated Fermi gases changes from one to two as the interaction becomes stronger, indicating that the dominant channel changes from quasiparticle tunneling to pair tunneling~\cite{pgad045}.
+The shot noise~\cite{BLANTER20001} arising from the discrete nature of current carriers is expected to be crucial for studying this issue.
+Proportional to both the effective charge and the average current, the Fano factor, defined as the noise-to-current ratio, serves as a powerful tool to probe the current carrier.
+It has been used to detect the effective charge through a normal metal-superconductor junction~\cite{jehl2000detection,PhysRevLett.84.3398}, and to determine the fractional charges in the fractional quantum Hall regime~\cite{de1998direct,PhysRevLett.79.2526}.
+The Fano factor has also been applied to assess the effective spin carried by a magnon in the spin Seebeck effect and spin pumping induced spin transport~\cite{PhysRevLett.120.037201}.
+The spin current noise has been measured at a ferromagnet-metal interface in an electric charge channel via the inverse spin Hall effect~\cite{PhysRevLett.111.066602}, while it is recently proposed that the Fano factor for tunneling in strongly correlated Fermi gases changes from one to two as the interaction strengthens, indicating a crossover from quasiparticle tunneling to pair tunneling dominance~\cite{pgad045}.
 While the magnon-mediated spin current shot noise is found to be small in recent experiments for solid state systems such as ferromagnet-metal junction~\cite{PhysRevB.108.144420}, it can be enhanced by tuning the interaction strength or the tunneling barrier in cold atomic systems.
-Therefore, these works motivate us to investigate the Fano factor for spin tunneling in spin-polarized Fermi gases.
+These findings motivate us to investigate the Fano factor for spin tunneling in spin-polarized Fermi gases.